fect-org/fect/.github/CONTRIBUTING.md

 #### **Create component**

-1. Run `Yarn setup {COMPONENT_NAME}` and it will create a folder in `packages`.
+1. Create a component folder in `packages`.
-2. Run `Yarn collect` and it will automatic add `import` to `packages/index.js`
+2. Run `Yarn collect` and it will automatic add `import` to `packages/index.ts`
 3. Create a document file in `docs/zh-cn` and `docs/example`,it will automatic logon.
 4. Restart local server view changes: `yarn serve`.

 #### **Create testcase**

-1. This repository is using jest as unit test, So you don't need to introduce extra uni test lib.
+1. This repository is using jest as unit test, So you don't need to introduce extra unit test lib.
 2. If you are creating a new component,and complete it,the testcase is required.
 3. If you only modify components,please note update **test snapshot**: `yarn test:unit -u`.
 4. Please check coverage locally before submit.